Eric Bakker N.D.March 30, 2022

 What Is Anxiety?

-Anxiety.
-What does it mean?
-For many it will mean feelings of fear, dread, and perhaps an uneasiness that may occur as a reaction to stress.
+For many, it means feelings of fear, dread, and uneasiness that occur as a reaction to stress.
 Do you get anxiety?
 Relax, I do, and everybody does!
 It’s just that some of us can manage it a little more effectively than others.
-I used to suffer with BAD anxiety when I was growing up, and can relate to those who feel anxious at times for ‘no apparent reason’ at all.
+I used to suffer from BAD anxiety when I was growing up, and can relate to those who feel anxious at times for ‘no apparent reason’ at all.
 It can happen to anybody, so I want you to remember this one thing – we ALL get anxiety at some point in our lives because we are all human beings!

-Do you ever get anxious at times?
 Is anxiety really something that only people with mental illness suffer from?
-Judging by the amount of people with physical complaints who have some type of fear or anxiety I have seen over the years, I’m sure that many people can relate to some form or another of anxiety.
+Judging by the number of people with physical complaints who have some type of fear or anxiety I have seen over the years, I’m sure that many people can relate to some form or another of anxiety.

 Anxiety Symptoms

-Physical sensations can occur such as heart palpitations or heart skipping a beat, nausea, chest pain, shortness of breath, stomach aches, or headache, shaky hands, sweating excessively, trembling, feeling like you cannot breath or you may be choking, tense muscles and dizziness.
+Physical sensations can include heart palpitations, nausea, chest pain, shortness of breath, stomach aches, headaches, shaky hands, excessive sweating, trembling, feeling like you cannot breathe or may be choking, tense muscles, and dizziness.
 I am sure that many of you have felt some of these symptoms at one point in your life.

-Emotional symptoms such as worrying what others may think about you and even thoughts about the anxiety never stopping.
-You may have fears about losing control or feeling like things are not real or that you are going to end up crazy.
+Emotional symptoms such as worrying about what others may think about you, and thoughts about the anxiety never stopping, may occur.
+You may have fears about losing control or feeling like things are not real or that you’re losing your mind.
 Sometimes being anxious can make a person so edgy and wound up that they might even get quite aggressive.
-Emotionally, anxiety causes a sense of dread or panic and along with this comes the nausea, and even chills.
+Emotionally, anxiety causes a sense of dread or panic, along with nausea and chills.

-Behaviours may arise directed at escaping or trying to avoid the source of anxiety.
-I have a dentist friend who once told me that she has had the odd patient over the years who has literally take off in the middle of their appointment, particularly if they need an injection or a tooth extraction.
+Behaviors may arise directed at escaping or trying to avoid the source of anxiety.
+I have a dentist friend who once told me that she has had the odd patient over the years who has literally taken off in the middle of their appointment, particularly if they needed an injection or a tooth extraction.

 Anxiety Attack Symptoms